"I'm the last person they ever thought would become a referee"

 How did you get involved in working at the US PGA Championship?

-The PGA of America select one of our PGA rules panel each year to go over.
+The PGA of America invite one of our PGA rules panel each year to go over.
 I’ve been on the rules panel now for nine years, so it was my turn to do it.
 We don’t get assigned a group, rather you get a hole, and I was on the 5th and 14th for the four days.
 So you get to see all the groups coming through, and you get to see and give a ruling to the greatest players in the world.

 It was a fantastic experience to work with guys like Kerry Haigh, who’s just done the Olympics and is the Chief Championships Officer for the PGA of America, so it’s just incredible how much you learn from guys like that.